-Previous Review Ineffec s Recon imendations A. Res Reference (no./year) (Asset management effectiveness rating/ Asset Management System Component & Criteria / details of the issue) Auditors' Recommendation or action taken Date Resolved Further action required (Yes/No/Not Applicable) & Details of further action required including current recommendation reference if applicable 01/2013 Asset Planning - Likelihood and consequence of asset failure is predicted.
+A. Res s review period Reference (no./year) (Asset management effectiveness rating/ Asset Management System Component & Criteria / details of the issue) Auditors1 Recommendation or action taken Date Resolved Further action re (Yes/No/Not Appli: Details of further required including recommendation re applicable quired able) & action current terence 01/2013 Asset Planning - Likelihood and consequence of asset failure is predicted.
 Likelihood and consequence of asset failure has not been predicted.
 In the asset management plan.
 Likelihood and consequence of asset failure should be predicted in the asset management plan for key infrastructure assets.
-15/05/13 Yes - while key assets have been assessed, the asset management plan does not require regular updates to be undertaken.
-Amend the asset management plan to include a procedure for ongoing review of likelihood and consequence of failure of assets. (refer to recommendation 02/2015) etc. (10101 to 1000111110110411011 02/2010) B. Res solved during current Review v period Reference (no./year) (Asset management effectiveness rating/ Asset Management System Component & Criteria / details of the issue) Auditors' Recommendation Date Resolved Further action required (Yes/No/Not Applicable) & Details of further action required including current recommendation reference if applicable 02/2013 A3 Asset Operations - assets are documented in the asset register.
+15/05/13 Yes - while key assets assessed, the asset m plan does not requi updates to be undertake Amend the asset m plan to include a pro ongoing review of like consequence of failure (refer to recommendation) anagemer re regula en. anagemer cedure fo lihood an of assets. etc. Teler to recommendate 11 02/2010 B. Res colved during current Review v period L Reference (no./year) (Asset management effectiveness rating/ Asset Management Auditors' Recommendation Date Resolved Further action re (Yes/No/Not Appli) Details of further required including quired able) & action current applicable CICIIOC 02/2013 Asset Operations - assets are documented in the asset register.
 The condition assessment of transmission assets is not undertaken on a regular basis.
 Update the transmission assets structural condition on a regular basis.
+20/3/14 No No

-20/3/14 No etc. C. Unr esolved at end of current Re eview period Reference (no./year) (Asset management effectiveness rating/ Asset Management System Component & Criteria / details of the issue) Auditors' Recommendation n Further action required (Yes/No/Not Applicable) & Details of further action required 03/2013 A4 Contingency Planning - Plans a documented, understood a tested to confirm operability a cover higher risks.
-The contingency plan for loss gas supply to the generation pland had not been tested for four year. nd basis and at least years. oly to the a regular the the recommendation.
+Reference (no./year) (Asset management effectiveness rating/ Asset Management System Component & Criteria / details of the issue) Auditors' Recommendation Further action required (Yes/No/Not Applicable) & Details of further action required 03/2013 Contingency Planning - Plans are documented, understood and tested to confirm operability and cover higher risks.
+The contingency plan for loss of gas supply to the generation plant had not been tested for four years, Test the contingency plan for loss of gas supply to the generation plant on a regular basis and at least every two years.
+Yes - complete the actions addressing the recommendation.